That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-Rednex, the band who remixed and popularized Cotton Eye Joe, is not Southern, but Swedish.
-They all have Southern sounding stage names.
+Rednex, the band that remixed and popularized Cotton Eye Joe, is not Southern but Swedish.
+They all have Southern-sounding stage names.

 Comets only reflect 4% of the light that falls on them, the rest is absorbed.

-The name for the shape of Pringles is called a “Hyperbolic Paraboloid”.
+The name for the shape of Pringles is called “Hyperbolic Paraboloid.”

 Writing down your worries before taking an exam can help combat test anxiety, improve performance and boost your test scores.

 The highest body count in film history goes to “Lord of the Rings: Return of the King” with 836 on-screen deaths.